Xeragus/General-Python-Problems/README.md

 # General-Python-Problems
-Solutions and problem text for various common programming problems in Python
+Solutions and problem texts for various common programming problems in Python.